Kirkpatrick plus: Evaluation and continuous improvement with a community focus

 For almost 40 years, Donald Kirkpatrick's framework for evaluation has been used as a basic model for the identification and targeting of training-specific interventions in business, government, military, and industry alike.
 By approaching evaluation from four different perspectives—reaction, learning, behavior, and results—the model has provided a solid basis for the examination of training's impact on the organization.
 Despite the current practice of measuring one's success according to the success of one's clients, proposed changes in the model have not been frequently adopted.
 It is therefore likely time for professionals to reevaluate the utility and responsiveness of the Kirkpatrick framework to meet the value-added requirements of today's organizations.
 This article identifies tools and concepts for being responsive to the new organizational realities not originally addressed by the Kirkpatrick model.

 Leigh, Doug; Watkins, Ryan; Foshay, Rob; and Kaufman, Roger, "Kirkpatrick plus: Evaluation and continuous improvement with a community focus" (1998).
-Pepperdine University, Education Division Faculty scholarship.
+Pepperdine University, Education Division Scholarship.
 Paper 9.

 Educational Technology Research and Development